warp-contracts/academy/warp-academy-docs/features/evolve.md

 });
 ```

 Remember, that currently it is not possible to save new contract source using **Warp Sequencer**, so we are posting transaction directly on **Arweave**.
-That's why, we should wait up to 20 minutes for the transaction to be mined. we can check its status using following endpoint:
+That's why we should wait up to 20 minutes for the transaction to be mined.
+We can check its status using the following endpoint:

 ```js
 `https://arweave.net/tx/${newSrcTxId}`;